 With this circus of idiocy going on around Maura, and me telling her the story about me calling her Maureen for the ninth time, her patience was thinning.
 She needed to get back to her hung-over friends that were having a boring-off.
 Compared to their group, we must have looked like a second-grade class on a field trip to a candy factory.

 I got up to the betting window, not really paying much attention to the people making their bets ahead of me, and I started making my wagers.
-Like I said, I had my group of bets, mostly box trifectas, and about $40 worth of bets for the Boston girls.
+Looking back, I should have researched more by reading the Daily Horse Picks beforehand.
+As I said, I had my group of bets, mostly box trifectas, and about $40 worth of bets for the Boston girls.
 After making the bets, the lady asked me for $210.
 Meanwhile, Soblotne is taking pictures of some random chick dry-humping me from behind.
 I paid the tab and walked away, trying to do the math in my head.

 I paid nearly $100 more than I expected.
 Apparently, a box trifecta means you are making SIX bets.
 So if you make a $2 box trifecta, that’s a $12 bet.
 Silvia’s $10 box trifecta was actually a $60 bet.
 I went back and told Silvia and the girls.
 They were unimpressed by my misfortune.
 Silvia did offer to give me more money, but at that point, I was more embarrassed by my stupidity.
 So she and I REALLY became fans of the three horses she bet on.